modir/laminas-book/docs/operation.md

   When you install your site to the production server, you will edit the `local.php` file and enter the credentials for the "live" database here.

+!!! important
-> Because the *autoload/local.php* file contains environment-specific parameters,
-> in version control system you store its "distribution template" *local.php.dist*.
+    Because the *autoload/local.php* file contains environment-specific parameters, in version control system you store its "distribution template" *local.php.dist*.
-> Each developer in your team then renames the *local.php.dist* file into *local.php* and
-> enters his own parameters.
-This *local.php* file should not be stored under
-> version control, because it may contain sensitive information like database credentials
-> (username and password), and you might want that other people do not see these.
+    Each developer in your team then renames the *local.php.dist* file into *local.php* and enters his own parameters.
+This *local.php* file should not be stored under version control, because it may contain sensitive information like database credentials (username and password), and you might want that other people do not see these.

 ### Application-Level Development Config File

 The application-level development configuration file (`APP_DIR/config/development.config.php`) presents only when you enable the *development mode*.
 If you remember, we enabled the development mode earlier in the [Laminas Skeleton Application](#skeleton) chapter.

+!!! note "Reminder"
-> You enable the development mode with the following command:
+    You enable the development mode with the following command:

->
-> `php composer.phar development-enable`
+    `php composer.phar development-enable`

 The `development.config.php` file is merged with the main `application.config.php` file.
 This allows you to override some parameters.
 For example, you can: